404th AFSB welcomes new command sergeant major

 |0

-This work, 404th AFSB welcomes new command sergeant major [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 404th AFSB welcomes new command sergeant major, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT